richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 in the Travis build log.
 Viewing this information here is not helpful, as it is displayed in a very crude form.
-Instead, go back to the Codecov website, https://codecov.io, to get your code coverage displayed in a prettier way:
+Instead, go back to the Codecov website, https://codecov.io, to view the code coverage in a prettier way:

 ![Figure 14.
 Feedback given by the 'covr' package, as displayed by Codecov](TravisCodecov.png)

-For your code coverage, you can see that you have forgotten to test if your function indeed throws an exception when the input is not numerical.
+The code coverage shows, that the 'prde' package's author has forgotten to test if the *do_magic* function indeed throws an exception when the input is not numerical.

-You can thank the tools (and people having written those) for helping you become a better R programmer.
+Thanks to these the tools (and people having written those) it is easier to become a better R programmer.

-You may listen to these advices and fix these.
+I suggest to listen to these advices and follow these.

-If you disagree on the experts' advice, I ask you to ponder why the experts have picked those standards, as those same experts are also aware of your arguments favoring other standards.
+If one disagrees on the experts' advice, I am always curious to know why.
+The experts have picked those standards for a reason.
+And those experts are also aware of the arguments favoring other standards.

 For my students, I enforce a clean 'oclint' and 'goodpractice' log and a code coverage of at least 95%.
-The minimal code coverage limit is open to discussion.
-Personally, I favor a 100% code coverage.
-The argumentation for an imperfect code coverage is, that if you cannot test for something, you probably should not keep those rarely triggered if-statements in.

 ## Who can use it?